yevrah/stack/server/README.md

 Add an `.env` file for API keys or database connection settings.

 ```
-# See config.py for all variables
+# See `config.py` for all variables.

-# Secret for JWTs must make your own one!!!
+# Secret for JWTs.
+You must make your own one!!!
+# For example, by using: `openssl rand -base64 32`
 JWT_SECRET_KEY=<secret>

 # Database variables